 These men fought hard and many died young.
 Amazingly, we sit here today due to their sacrifice.
 The German invasion of Britain was planned and ready to go ahead.
 Had Britain lost in the air there would be nothing to stop the Nazi onslaught.
 Invasion of Britain was essential to Hitler for complete domination in Europe.

 Successful invasion of Britain could, in turn, have led to Germany having time to finish their nuclear weapons development that was well under way, something that was thankfully cut short.
-Had Germany succeeded in being the first country to gain Nuclear weapons they could have taken any country or continent that they wished and our world would be very different today.
+Had Germany succeeded in being the first country to gain nuclear weapons they could have taken any country or continent that they wished and our world would be very different today.

 These, and many more diabolical plans, failed due to those splendid young men (and women), who fought for freedom, our freedom, in the skies of Britain on that long hot summer of 1940.